levisre/KeyExchange/README.md

 	+ Server creates DH instance from `G` and `p` sent by client, calculates its own private `b` and public `B`, and calculates Shared secret `s` by using `A` sent by client.
 	+ Server sends `B` back to client
 	+ Client uses `B` to calculate Shared secret `s`
-	+ Both client and server use first 16 bytes of shared secret `s` as AES Key, and the next 16 bytes for AES IV and use them to encrypt data in each request/response after that.`
+	+ Both client and server use first 16 bytes of shared secret `s` as AES Key, and use it to encrypt data in each request/response after that.`

 Pros:

-	+ AES Key and IV are not transferred during connection, they're calculated on client and server.
+	+ AES Key is not transferred during connection, they're calculated on client and server.

 Cons: